lxndrblz/anatole/README.md

 ## Modifying the config.toml

-Ìn this section I'll discuss the custom parameters available within the `config.toml`.
+Ìn this section, I'll discuss the custom parameters available within the `config.toml`.
 The complete [sample](https://github.com/lxndrblz/anatole/tree/master/exampleSite/config/_default) can be found in the exampleSite folder.

 ### Profile picture and slogan